 There are many other patterns for this time period for full dresses to sport clothes, separates and some knit wear.
 Take a look at our favorite Edwardian Sewing Patterns.

 1920s Sewing Patterns

-> When I was writing the 1920s Style Guide series, I included a long list of 1920s reproduction pattern makers.
-Now I updated this list with links to the specific patterns I like best.
-The most popular option is the One Hour Dress pattern, a vintage 1924 booklet with a very basic one or two piece dress you can make quickly (not quite an hour, but in a few hours rather than a few days).
-It is a versatile pattern since you draft your own simple pattern based on your personal measurements.
-I have made a few One Hour dresses, and while the pattern is good, I now recommend Frocks the Easy way instead.
+When I was writing the 1920s Style Guide series, I included a long list of 1920s reproduction pattern makers.
+Now I’ve updated this list with links to the specific patterns I like best.
+The most popular option is the One Hour Dress pattern, a vintage 1924 booklet with a very basic one- or two-piece dress you can make quickly (not quite in an hour, but in a few hours rather than a few days).
+It is a versatile pattern, since you draft your own simple pattern based on your personal measurements.
+I have made a few One Hour dresses, and while the pattern is good, I now recommend Frocks the Easy Way instead.

-> If you need a more fitted pattern to work with, take a look at all the other great 1920s sewing patterns I found online.
+If you need a more fitted pattern to work with, take a look at all the other great 1920s sewing patterns I found online.

 Be sure to read the guide about 1920s fabrics and colors to pick the right material for your pattern.

 1930s Sewing Patterns

 After researching and writing about 1930s house dresses, I received a flood of inquiries looking for house dress patterns.
 They are certainly tricky to find, so I understand the dilemma.
 Luckily, Reconstructing History has a good house dress pattern and many others from the 1930s as well.

 Wearing History also has a number of excellent 1930s/1940s patterns, such as wide leg trousers and flowing beach pajamas.
 There are simple skirts and blouses, too, which are surprisingly hard to find.
 Everyone who sews a Wearing History pattern raves about how easy they are to put together and how well they fit.
 You can’t go wrong with one of the patterns.
 Some patterns are available printed and mailed, while even more patterns are print at home.